The Rescuer Mentality: Why First Responders Stay Always On and How It Impacts Their Lives

 - How repeated exposure to trauma impacts mental and physical health

-- What trauma adjacent stress is and how it affects relationships
+- What trauma-adjacent stress is and how it affects relationships

 - Why seeking mental health support is a sign of strength, not weakness